jessicarush/javascript-notes/variables.md

 However, these don't need to adhere to the uppercase, top of the program rules.
 Instead, `const` should simply be used for block-scoped variables where the value will not need to be reassigned.
 From MDN:

 > Constants are block-scoped, much like variables declared using the let keyword.
-The value of a constant can't be changed through reassignment (i.e. by using the assignment operator), and it can't be redeclared (i.e. through a variable declaration).
+The value of a constant can't be changed through reassignment (i.e. by using the assignment operator), and it can't be re-declared (i.e. through a variable declaration).
 However, if a constant is an object or array its properties or items can be updated or removed.

 If you try to reassign a const variable, you'll get a `TypeError`. `const` variables must be assigned a value when declared.
 If you try to declare a `const` variable without a value, you'll get a `SyntaxError`.